akraino-edge-stack/icn-edge-5g/docs/test_setup.md

     * VM-Router : Linux VM configured to work as a router.
 It also has power-DNS server installed.
     * UE-RAN Sim: Linux VM where we will run the UE-RAN simulator to connect to the Free5GC core NFs.
 - All the VMs are installed with operating system : Ubuntu 20.04.2 LTS
+- Add proper route / IPTable entries as required in the host server (for external access to the VMs).

 ***2. Software Components***